OpenDataology/website/content/en/docs/distributions/ibm/create-cluster.md

 ...
 ```

 Choose a flavor that will work for your applications.
-For the purpose of the Kubeflow deployment, the recommended
+For the purpose of the OpenDataology deployment, the recommended
 configuration for a cluster is at least 8 vCPU cores with 16GB memory.
 Hence you can either choose the `b3c.8x32` flavor
 to create a one-worker-node cluster or choose the `b3c.4x16` flavor to create a two-worker-node cluster.
 Keep in mind
 that you can always scale the cluster by adding more worker nodes should your application scales up.